lostintangent/gistpad/README.md

 * `GistPad > Playgrounds: Layout` - Specifies how to layout the editor windows when opening a playground.
 Can be set to one of the following values:

   - `grid`: Opens a 2x2 grid of editors, with the editors and preview window occupying an equal amount of space.
   - `preview`: Simply opens the full-screen preview window.
-This is useful for interacting with complex playgrounds or viewing other's playgrouds.
+This is useful for interacting with complex playgrounds or viewing other's playgrounds.
   - `splitBottom`: Opens a split-level layout, with the editors horizontally stacked on the bottom, and the preview occupying the full IDE width on the top.
   - `splitLeft` _(default)_: Opens a split-level layout, with the editors vertically stacked on the left, and the preview occupying the full IDE height on the right.
   - `splitLeftTabbed`: Opens a split-level layout, with the editors grouped into a single tab on the left, and the preview occupying the full IDE height on the right.